 These guys will never understand a very important truth: the world belongs to hustlers.

 Now, I’m not talking about hustling in the pulling-a-scam-on-the-naive-newbie sense.
-(Although it never hurts to have a little Fast Eddie swagger).
-I’m talking about the work-your-ass-off-while-your-competition-plays-Rock Band kind of hustling.
-Hustling=doing whatever you have to do, for however long as you have to do it, until you reach your goal.
+(Although it never hurts to have a little Fast Eddie swagger.)
+I’m talking about the work-your-ass-off-while-your-competition-plays-video-games kind of hustling.
+Hustling = doing whatever you have to do, for however long as you have to do it, until you reach your goal.

 Teddy Roosevelt Hustled and So Should You